 One of the most important things for businesses nowadays is capturing visitors’ data in order to plan ahead and take appropriate action for each campaign.
 In-app messaging can be helpful in terms of getting your users to use your app, thus you can get their valuable information and measure various metrics.

 Capturing visitor data from users can be done in a couple of ways.
 They are:

-You can find hundreds of different mobile app analytics tool in the market currently.
-Of them these 2 hold the high regards in the industry due to their ease of use, accurate data provide, and so on.
+You can find hundreds of different mobile app analytics tools in the market currently.
+Of them these 2 hold the high regard in the industry due to their ease of use, accurate data provide, and so on.
 Some of the popular you can try are

 REVE Chat helps to manage such conversations efficiently with its chat SDK such as Android Chat SDK and iOS Chat SDK so that businesses can get real time insights about the users and their conversations.
 This helps businesses to know your users profile and deliver personalized conversations easily.